YusufGulluce/What-A-Fall/README.md

 # What-A-Fall

+ Game Details:
-A game where player tries to climb the tree without falling.
+ - This is a arcade game where player tries to climb a tree wtihout falling
+ - Designed platform: Android and IOS.

+ Development Details:
+ - The first game project ever finished.
+ - No AI support is used in any development or designing process.